-In March 2020, Governor Baker declared a state of emergency in the Commonwealth, and over the following eight weeks Governor Baker's administration undertook a number of mitigation measures in response to

-COVID-19, including emergency orders closing certain education programs and non-essential businesses, a number of social distancing mandates, travel advisories, and eviction moratoriums, as well as tax relief measures postponing the collection of certain taxes due in fiscal 2020.
+In response to the outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus, and the declaration by the World Health Organization on March 11, 2020 of a COVID-19 pandemic, in March 2020 Governor Baker declared a state of emergency in the Commonwealth due to COVID-19.
+Over the following eight weeks Governor Baker's administration undertook a number of mitigation measures in response to COVID-19, including emergency orders closing certain education programs and non-essential businesses, a number of social distancing mandates, travel advisories, and eviction moratoriums, as well as tax relief measures postponing the collection of certain taxes due in fiscal 2020.
 All of these measures resulted in widespread economic disruption throughout the Commonwealth.

-As the ongoing COVID-19 pandemic continued to evolve, Governor Baker's administration curtailed certain measures while retaining the flexibility to address future waves of the pandemic.
+As the COVID-19 pandemic continued to evolve, Governor Baker's administration curtailed certain measures while retaining the flexibility to address future waves of the pandemic.
 In May 2020, the Governor announced a four-phase approach to reopening the Commonwealth, indicating that decisions and timing on all phases would be influenced by public health metrics.
 Between May and October 2020, as public health metrics improved, the phased reopening plan was implemented in steps, and certain mitigation measures were curtailed.
 By October 2020, the Commonwealth had proceeded to step 2 of Phase III of the plan.

-In December 2020, the Commonwealth rolled back its reopening requirements and standards to step 1 of Phase III in response to an increase in new COVID-19 infections and hospitalizations following the Thanksgiving holiday.
+In December 2020, the Commonwealth rolled back its reopening requirements and standards to step 1 of Phase III in response to an increase in new COVID-19 infections and hospitalizations following the 2020 Thanksgiving holiday.
 As a result, indoor capacity across a broad range of sectors was reduced, several workplace restrictions were tightened, and certain businesses were required to close, including indoor performance venues and certain high-contact indoor recreational businesses.
-In December 2020, the Commonwealth also began phased vaccination efforts across the Commonwealth.
+In December 2020, the Commonwealth also began phased vaccination efforts across Massachusetts.

 As public health measures continued to trend in a positive direction, and the Commonwealth experienced significant declines in average daily COVID-19 cases and hospitalizations, and increasing rates of vaccination within the Commonwealth, the Administration continued to implement the reopening plan, and by the end of May 2021, nearly all COVID-19 restrictions were lifted and all industries were permitted to open.
 On June 15, 2021, the state of emergency in the Commonwealth related to COVID-19 was terminated.
-Based on information submitted to the Massachusetts Immunization Information System as of August 24, 2021, and using the University of Massachusetts Donahue Institute 2019 Population Estimates, approximately 65% of the Commonwealth's population is fully vaccinated.
+Based on information submitted to the Massachusetts Immunization Information System as of December 29, 2021, and using the University of Massachusetts Donahue Institute 2019 Population Estimates, more than 5.0 million people within the Commonwealth, or approximately 73.7% of the Commonwealth's population, are fully vaccinated.

-The Administration is continuing to monitor public health data relating to COVID-19 and expects to take additional measures to control the spread of COVID-19 within the Commonwealth if needed as new variants of the virus emerge.
+The Administration is continuing to monitor public health data relating to COVID-19 and expects to take additional measures to control the spread of COVID-19 within the Commonwealth, if needed, as new variants of the virus emerge.
 At this time, the Commonwealth cannot predict whether additional measures will be needed to control the spread of COVID-19 or the nature or duration of any such measures.